cloudacademypilot/azure-ai-ml-document-processing-lab/steps/04_extract_data_using_custom_models/documentation.md

 ### Test the model

-1. Select the model and select on the Test button.
+1. Select the model and select the Test button.

     ![Test dialog](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/04_extract_data_using_custom_models/assets/8.1.png)

 2. Select _Fetch from URL_ to fetch the test invoice from the storage account to test the model.
 The test file _test-invoice.pdf_ will be in the _neural-model-test-dataset_ folder.
-Copy the URL for the file from storage account and paste it in the dialog box.
+Copy the URL for the file from the storage account and paste it into the dialog box.

 3. With a file selected, choose the Analyze button to test the model.